-Tuck in the sheet at the foot of the bed and at each bottom corner, using hospital corners.
-However, leave most of each side untucked so it is easier to get into the bed.
-If this is a guest bed that is used only rarely, or you're a stickler about folding under, you can tuck in the sides completely, if desired.
+Tuck in the sheet at the foot of the bed and at each bottom corner using hospital corners, leaving most of each side untucked so it is easier to get into the bed.
+If this is a guest bed that is rarely used (or you're a stickler about folding under), you can tuck the top sheet into the sides completely.
 Just remember your comforter, quilt, or duvet will likely cover up the little bit of sheet hanging down.

 Add a Blanket, Comforter, or Duvet

-Spread the blanket evenly over the top of the bed, smoothing the edges as you go.
+Spread your chosen blanket, comforter, or duvet evenly over the top of the bed, smoothing the edges as you go.
 The top edge of the blanket should be even with or slightly below the top edge of the bed.
 Fold any excess top sheet back over the edge of the blanket, if desired.

 Position Your Pillows

-Place the pillows in the desired configuration.
-To place pillows under the blanket, fold the top sheet down over the blanket, place the pillows flat on the top sheet at the head of the bed, then fold the blanket over the pillows towards the head of the bed, and smooth out the blanket.
+Place the pillows in your desired configuration.
+When placing pillows under the blanket, fold the top sheet down over the blanket, place the pillows flat atop the bottom sheet at the head of the bed, then fold the top sheet and blanket over the pillows towards the head of the bed.
 Alternatively, you can place the pillows upright against the headboard or wall at the head of the bed.
-Do whatever gives the bed that finished look that you love.
+Do whatever gives your bed the look you love.
+You can also finish with a few decorative throw pillows if you desire.

 Tips for Making a Bed

 Make a ritual of it.
 The more often you make your bed, the faster it will go.
-Many people find that making their bed every day becomes a welcome ritual, signifying setting things in order for a new day.
+Many people find that making their bed every day becomes a welcome ritual, signifying order at the start of a new day.

-Wash your sheets and pillowcases once a week.
-Wash a mattress pad every few weeks or at least once a month.
+Wash your bedding routinely.
+You should plan to wash your sheets and pillowcases once a week, and your mattress pad every few weeks (or at least once a month).

 Use a mattress pad.
-You can use one for comfort and to protect your mattress from sweat and other contaminants.
-A mattress pad is much easier to clean than a mattress.
+They're useful for adding a bit of comfort and protecting your mattress from sweat and other contaminants.
+Bonus: A mattress pad is much easier to clean than a mattress.